BritishGeologicalSurvey/tactool/README.md

 Instructions for using the application can be found [here](docs/instructions.md).

+TACtool outputs a CSV file which contains your analysis points and their metadata.
+This can then be used to setup an analysis run on your micro-analysis system.

-A guide for importing the resulting CSV into the ESI laser control software can be found [here](docs/ESI-import-TACtool-instructions.md).
+A guide for importing the resulting CSV into ESI laser control software can be found [here](docs/ESI-import-TACtool-instructions.md).

 ![Screenshot of the TACtool app with a black and white test image and labelled points.](docs/img/app-screenshot-test_cl_montage.png)